-Under Dudzinski in 2013, Cole Farrand and L.A.
-Goree ranked second and third, respectively, in tackles on the team.
+Under Dudzinski in 2013, Farrand and Goree ranked second and third, respectively, in tackles on the team.
 Farrand totaled 84 tackles last season including a career-high 23-tackle performance against Clemson.
 It marked the most tackles by a Maryland player in a game since 1990.
 Farrand also posted 4.5 tackles for loss and forced one fumble en route to honorable mention All-ACC honors.

-Goree totaled a career-best 76 tackles with 4.5 tackles for a loss, a sack and a forced fumble.
+Goree totaled a then career-best 76 tackles with 4.5 tackles for a loss, a sack and a forced fumble.
 Goree took home ACC Linebacker of the Week honors following the Terps’ win over Virginia after racking up a career-best 16 stops, nine solo.

 In 2012, Dudzinski’s two starting inside linebackers (Demetrius Hartsfield and Farrand) tied for the team lead with 78 tackles, with Hartsfield earning second-team All-ACC honors.
 The Maryland defensive unit finished the season ranked second in the ACC and 21st nationally in overall defense (336.8 ypg), second in the ACC and 26th nationally in run defense (129.3 ypg) and sixth in the ACC in scoring (27.2 ppg).